Long Beach Motorcycle Accident Attorney

 Motorcycles are open, leaving riders exposed to the elements and external forces.
 While passenger vehicles offer protection in the form of sturdy frames, doors, and crash-resistant technologies, motorcycles have no such defenses.
 Additionally, motorcycles are much smaller than most other vehicles on the road, making it difficult for some drivers to notice them and avoid collisions.

 Riders are generally at the mercy of their own skill and the safe driving of others.
 Many riders understand this risk and wear appropriate safety equipment, such as road leathers and helmets.
 Unfortunately, while these devices may mitigate injuries and save lives, they do not provide 100% protection from injuries in Long Beach motorcycle accidents.
 Many motorcycle accidents can lead to injuries and damages including:

 - Property damage.
 A motorcycle that has been in a crash is more than likely going to suffer extreme if not total damage.

 - Broken bones.
 Riders who fall from their motorcycles are highly likely to break bones upon impact.
 Bone fractures range from mild hairline breaks that heal easily with time, to serious compound fractures that can become entry points for dangerous infections and diseases.

 - Lacerations.
 Debris from a crash or on the road can lead to deep cuts that require extensive restorative care.

 - Spinal cord injuries.
 When a crash violently throws a motorcyclist from his or her vehicle, he or she may suffer twisting or impact wounds to the spine.
 Unlike most of the rest of the human body, the spinal cord cannot self-repair, and a spinal cord injury often entails permanent disabilities such as limited mobility or paralysis.

 - Traumatic brain injuries (TBIs).
 A blow to the head can certainly cause a TBI such as a concussion, and more significant impacts can cause internal bleeding and other life-threatening issues.
-Even mild concussions can lead to a host of problems that can be long lasting.
+Even mild concussions can lead to a host of problems that can belong-lasting.
 Wearing a Department of Transportation-approved motorcycle helmet will not prevent every possible head injury, but they have been proven to save lives.